SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

    - Detailed information about the registrations can be viewed using the [Eureka API](http://localhost:8761/eureka/apps)
 1. Wait a few seconds, refreshing the Eureka API, and observe **status** `UP`
 1. In `Program.cs`, change the line with `ExampleHealthContributor` to report `HealthStatus.Down`
-1. Restart FortuneTellerService with the **EurekaActuator** launch profile
+1. Restart FortuneTellerApi with the **EurekaActuator** launch profile
 1. Wait a few seconds, refreshing the Eureka API, and observe **status** `DOWN`

 ## Eureka with dynamic port bindings

 ### Running locally

-This variant registers FortuneTellerService with Eureka as before, but configures ASP.NET to dynamically assign ports.
+This variant registers FortuneTellerApi with Eureka as before, but configures ASP.NET to dynamically assign ports.
 Because port assignment occurs very late in the startup phase (after Eureka registration), Steeltoe adds a random number to the Instance ID during registration to avoid collisions.

 1. Start a Eureka [docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md)
-1. Start FortuneTellerService with the **EurekaDynamicPorts** launch profile
+1. Start FortuneTellerApi with the **EurekaDynamicPorts** launch profile
    ```
-   cd FortuneTellerService
+   cd FortuneTellerApi
    dotnet run --launch-profile "EurekaDynamicPorts"
    ```
 1. Navigate to the [Eureka API](http://localhost:8761/eureka/apps) in your browser to determine the assigned port numbers.